wisakejjak/study/README.md

 This repository has been created to store all the tutorial projects I've written.
 I will try to place each tutorial project in C and C++.
 All these projects consist of search and sorting algorithms, which are the basis for other more complex projects.
 Also, these projects consist Data Structures.

-It's also a great opportunity to learn Git, Markdown for readme and just help beginners learn C/C++.
+It's a great opportunity to learn Git, Markdown for readme and just help beginners learn C/C++.

 _Note: Use Table of content in Readme_